Yes, it sure can. But there are some things you need to know, or you could find yourself in big trouble.

-As we’ve discussed, most every diet will force your body to adapt when you first begin, but then after your body has seen it for a week or two it sees no reason to change.
+As we’ve discussed, almost every diet will force your body to adapt when you first begin, but then after your body has seen it for a week or two, it sees no reason to change.

-This diet, like most diets only really works when you’re in a caloric deficit.
+This diet, like most diets, only works when you’re in a caloric deficit.

 What Is The Atkins Diet And How Does It Work?

-Ketosis is a state where your body starts to build ketones from improperly metabolized fat molecules and using them as a stable energy source.
+Ketosis is a state where your body starts to build ketones from improperly metabolized fat molecules and uses them as a stable energy source.

 It then generally starts to break down protein into carbohydrates to feed the brain during the lack of available sugars.